marcopaganini/netbackup/README.md

 ## Running netbackup

-Most of the configuration of netbackup goes into a ini style configuration file, and a typical run of netbackup is something like:
+Most of the configuration of netbackup goes into a ini style configuration file.
+Values can be specified with or without quotes.
+Options with multiple values work as a JSON array of strings (E.g.: `include=["/a", "/b"]`.

+A typical run of netbackup is something like:

 ```bash
 $ netbackup --config=backup_config.conf
 ```

+The idea is to have multiple config files, one for each backup.

 Typing `netbackup` alone will show a short usage help.
 The options should be self-explanatory.

-The configuration parser is based on [go-ini](http://github.com/go-ini/ini) and very flexible.
-Values can be specified with or without quotes.
-Options with multiple values work as a JSON array of strings (E.g.: `include=["/a", "/b"]`.

 To show the commands without actually executing them, use the `--dry-run` command-line option (or its abbreviated form, `-n`).